mixpanel/docs/pages/docs/data-governance/data-views-and-classification.md

 ![All Data Permissions](/all-data-permissions.png)
 ### Manage Classified Data Viewing Permissions for Teams

 Navigate to Organization Settings from the gear icon at the top-right corner of the navigation bar.
 Go to the Users & Teams tab and click on the team for which you wish to manage permissions.
-You can manage the team’s access to Classified Data for each of the projects to which they have access.
+You can manage the team's access to Classified Data for each of the projects to which they have access.

 ![Manage Classified Data Viewing for Teams](/manage-classified-data-viewing-teams.png)
 ### Analysis Experience for Users that Cannot View Properties Marked as Classified Data